HonorarPlus/cefpython/docs/Tutorial.md

 To see Javascript exceptions open Developer Tools window using mouse context menu and switch to Console tab.

-There are multiple ways to intercept javascript exceptions programmaticaly in CEF:
+There are multiple ways to intercept javascript exceptions programmatically in CEF:

 1. In Javascript you can register "window.onerror" event to